SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ## Creating BTP Destination for BPA

 The business process that we will deploy is activated by an API Trigger which can be seen in the diagram and the last step of the process is the publishing of an event.
-This process uses a Rest Call to the broker that is encapsulated in the SAP BPA “Action” highlighted in Red Below.
+This process uses a Rest Call to the broker that is encapsulated in the SAP BPA “Action” which can be seen in the screenshot immediately following the "Approve" action.

 ![SAP BPA Image 1](img/SPA-BPA-1.jpg)